JMBurley/Rules_of_Data_Science/README.md

 ## Why should you trust my opinions? 🤔
-You probably shouldn’t trust anyone’s opinions purely from their background (there a [logical fallacy](https://en.wikipedia.org/wiki/Argument_from_authority) about that), but background certainly helps set a baseline expectation of reliability.
+You probably shouldn’t trust anyone’s opinions purely from their background (there is a [logical fallacy](https://en.wikipedia.org/wiki/Argument_from_authority) about that), but background certainly helps set a baseline expectation of reliability.

-I’ve spent >15 years on science, strategy consulting, building models of physical processes, and data science.
+I’ve spent >15 years on science, strategy consulting, building models of physical processes, data science and making new products.
 My time in strategy consulting was when [“big data” became a thing](https://trends.google.com/trends/explore?date=all&geo=US&q=big%20data) in the early 2010's and I was the frontline consultant doing analysis and creating new methods in my firm.
 I have implemented data science projects building prototype AI systems addressing annual revenue in the $50M-1.1B range with several Fortune 500 companies and spoke with CEOs, division heads, and frontline staff to make AI projects with positive ROI within 12 months.
-Currently, I am [head of data science at a start-up](https://www.actif.ai/our-story/) with a few million in revenue.
+I co-founded an [AI SaaS start-up](https://www.actif.ai/our-story/) through a few million in revenue and profitability.
+Currently, I am a AI director in a market-leading company, extending a best-in-class product suite with data science and AI.

-I also did well on the UK nationally televised TV quiz “University Challenge”.
+I also did well on the UK nationally-televised TV quiz “University Challenge”.
 Which sounds like it should be irrelevant, save that the weird brain trick of being good at quizzes is about collating information and synthesising patterns into best guesses,  which is basically what a “Rules of Data Science” is.